szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 == Upgrade Notice ==

 = 3.0.0 =
 Updating REST API for faster loading.
 Adding custom field support (a highly requested feature).
 You may need to clear your cache to see the posts properly.
+There may be some bugs as it's a major release.
+I will address them if you find any.